-A balance sheet is an important financial statement which shows a business’ assets, liabilities and shareholder equity.
-It provides a snapshot of exactly what the company owns and owes and shows the company’s financial position at the end of a specific date.
+A balance sheet is a type of financial statement which shows a business’ assets, liabilities and shareholder equity.
+It provides a snapshot of exactly what the company owns and owes, and shows its financial position at the end of a specific date.
 You might also hear it referred to as a Statement of Financial Position.

-It’s one of the four basic financial statements you’ll need to think about which includes:
+It’s one of the four basic financial statements that most businesses use, which include:

 Statement of retained earnings (also known as an equity statement, which we explain in more detail below)